Jarren Duran Player Props: Red Sox vs. Diamondbacks

 Jarren Duran At The Plate

-- He has gone deep in three games this season (8.8%), homering in 2.3% of his trips to the dish.
+- In 8.6% of his games this season, he has hit a home run, and 2.2% of his trips to the dish.

-- In 12 games this year (35.3%), Duran has picked up an RBI, and in four of those games (11.8%) he had two or more.
+- Duran has an RBI in 12 of 35 games this year, with multiple RBI in four of them.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.